 Allison Cone, Coordinator

 After completing her undergraduate degree at the University of Dayton and interning for the Cuyahoga Valley National Park, Allison joined Great Parks in 2010.
 During her career in experiential education, Allison has served as a river guide for the Great Ohio River Paddle, volunteered as an Adventure Team Specialist and Class Mentor with the American Youth Foundation and coordinated Ohio River Foundation’s River Explorer program.
-She holds certifications as an ACA Level 2 River Canoe and Level 2 River Kayak instructor, National Archery in School Program (NASP) instructor, Experiential Systems (ESI) Challenge Course lead facilitator and Environmental Education Council of Ohio (ECCO) Environmental Educator.
-In addition, she obtained certifications in Wilderness First Aid, First Aid, AED, CPR and Epinephrine and is trained as an Associate for Challenge Course Technology (ACCT) In-House Inspector.
+She holds certifications as an American Canoe Association (ACA) Level 2 River Canoe and Level 2 River Kayak instructor, USA Archery Level I instructor, Association for Challenge Course Technology (ACCT) Challenge Course Manager , Leave No Trace (LNT) trainer and Environmental Education Council of Ohio (ECCO) Environmental Educator.
+In addition, she obtained certifications in Wilderness First Aid, Basic First Aid, AED, CPR and Epinephrine and is trained as an (ACCT) In-House Inspector.
 When not working in the great outdoors, Allison can be found on the ice, playing broomball with the Cincinnati Broomball Association.

 Women in the Outdoors Series

 Venture into the outdoors to cultivate your skills, discover new friends, and begin your next great adventure.
 Join our female guides on the trail, in the woods and on the water as we build confidence and community together.
-Classes run spring through fall.
+Classes run during spring & fall.

 Interested in a private program or just want to know more about Adventure Outpost?
 Contact us at firstname.lastname@example.org.